My mother named me Roy,

 Before, I even attended elementary, she had already taught me how to read and write, so that I could be prepared for school.
 She also gave me my first book: The Children’s Bible, which stirred up, in my young mind, a faith in Jesus Christ.
 Consequently, when I was in school, I did not struggle, because she had already instilled in me, a love for reading.

-I never had any major challenges in my teenage years, and I didn’t have to endure any type of prejudice or bullying while attending school and church.
+I never encountered any hardships in my teenage years, and I didn’t have to endure any type of prejudice or bullying while attending school and church.
 I count my youth as a blessing, because I didn’t acquire any bad habits or grow up with any unresolved childhood issues, that would’ve zapped the joy out of my formative years.

-Thanks to my mom, I have experienced a happy and fulfilling lifetime.
+Thanks to my mom, I have experienced a happy and fulfilling life.
 She was indeed, my first hero, and now that I’m in my senior years, I’m finally acknowledging it.
 I wish, I had realized that, when I was in my wonder years.
-Please, remember to always thank your mom, for your childhood, because when you were born, you became the sunshine of her life.
+Please, remember to always thank your mom, for your childhood, because when you were young, you were the sunshine of everyday.